Computational Biology, Molecular Biology

 Massachusetts Institute of Technology

-Dr. Bartel is also a professor of biology at the Massachusetts Institute of Technology, member of the Whitehead Institute, and molecular biologist at Massachusetts General Hospital, Boston.
+Dr. Bartel is also a professor of biology at the Massachusetts Institute of Technology and a member of the Whitehead Institute for Biomedical Research.

 We may never know what primordial molecule gave birth to the very first organisms on Earth, yet accumulating evidence indicates that RNA is a strong contender—a single type of molecule that might have been the chief carrier of genetic information and the chief catalyst of replication.
 And this hypothesis—known by its shorthand name, "RNA World"—appears increasingly plausible because of the work of David Bartel.